ING Banner

 8. Close the upper dome shutter pushing LOWER MICRO until you hear the 'clunk', then LOWER MAIN until the shutter stops moving, and makes a 'clunk'.
 To finish closing, press LOWER MICRO until the shutter stops moving.

-9. Bring the telescope fully down into access park.
-(See section Moving the Telescope into Access Park).
+9. Bring the telescope fully down into access park (see Moving the Telescope into Access Park).

 10. Turn off the OIL PUMP from the engineering rack.
 The light will show green.

-12. Fill the WFC cryostat following the same procedures as at the start of the night.
-Leave the telescope at access park.
+12. Fill the WFC cryostat following the same procedures as at the start of the night, and leave the telescope at access park.

-If it starts to rain or snow, the humidity rises above 90% or the winds above 80km/h you will be forced to shut down in a hurry.
+If it suddenly starts to rain or snow, the humidity rises above 90% or the wind speed is above 80km/h, you will be forced to shut down in a hurry.
 If this is the case:

 SYS> finish